altwalker/altwalker-examples/python-config/README.md

   PS C:\path\to\tests> $env:TEST_ENV= "prod"
   ```

-And if you ran the tests after setting the `TEST_ENV` you will see somethig like this:
+And if you ran the tests after setting the `TEST_ENV` you will see something like this:

 ```bash
 $ altwalker online tests -m models/model.json "random(vertex_coverage(100))"